Robbie France: Career

 He set up a teaching studio in Kingston upon Thames, where he worked with Gary O'Toole, Hugo Degenhardt, Gary Wallis, Mike + The Mechanics, Power Station, 10cc, Jean Michel Jarre, The Style Council, Gary Ferguson, Mark Price, Tim Burgess, touring through Europe & the UK as support act with Ellis, Beggs & Howard.
 France had started writing for magazines in Australia, at the age of fifteen.
 During 1987, he began a monthly column for the British drummer's magazine Rhythm.
 In 1987, France joined Ellis, Beggs, & Howard (E.B.H.), whose first single, "Big Bubbles No Troubles", won the Diamond Award for best new group.

 It was around this time that France was asked to fill in for drummer Frank Tontoh with jazz saxophonist Jean Toussaint.
 Meeting up to open a venue called The Soho Jazz Shack, Jean asked France to play with him on a more permanent basis, as he (Toussaint) had a regular slot at the Dingwalls club in Camden Town on Sunday afternoons.

 After E.B.H., in 1990 France joined Wishbone Ash, with whom he toured and commenced the recording of the album Strange Affair.
-However, friction occurred between France and Wishbone Ash bassist Martin Turner, resulting in France's dismissal from the band.
-He was replaced by Ray Weston, who was one of his students.
 He then joined Anxious Records' band, Pleasure, touring as support act to the Eurythmics.
-By this time, however, France felt too drained to commit to any more touring or recording work.

-In 1991, after working with Simon Ellis (East 17, D:Ream, S Club 7) and others, on the set pieces for his popular drum clinics, France returned to Australia to form a solo jazz project, The Gab.
+In 1991, after working with Simon Ellis (East 17, D:Ream, S Club 7) and others, on the set pieces for his drum clinics, France returned to Australia to form a solo jazz project, The Gab.
 Based loosely as a tribute to the jazz greats Elvin Jones and John Coltrane, their first album was recorded at EMI Studios 301 in July 1993.

 In 1994, he returned to London, ostensibly to promote the solo project where he became a founder member of Skunk Anansie and recorded and co-produced their debut album Paranoid & Sunburnt.
 He co-wrote the hit track "Weak", which has since been covered by Rod Stewart.
 He also recorded the B-side, "Army of Me", with Björk.

 France left Skunk Anansie in 1995, joining the German group Alphaville the next day.
 He toured and recorded with Alphaville until an accident in which he severed his Achilles tendon.
 He lived in Poland for over two years, hosting his own radio programme, and appearing on various television shows.
 In 1998, he moved to Mazarrón, Spain, to concentrate on writing his first novel.
 He was running Pulpo Negro Records, Pulpo Negro Publishing, Pulpo Negro Studios, GCBC Productions, with his partner, Tim Oldfield up until 2004.
-He produced the award-winning Spanish bands Second, Renochild, and Blue Aliens Temple, as well as Screw Coco.
+He produced the Spanish bands Second, Renochild, and Blue Aliens Temple, as well as Screw Coco.
 He also produced, wrote, and arranged for London-based artist Keke.